rkotze/rkotze.github.io/_posts/2018-05-15-hoc-vs-render-props-reactjs.md

 What do render props solve?

 - Reuse code across components when using ES6 classes.
-- The lowest level of indirection as it's clear which component is called and the state is isolated.
+- The lowest level of indirection - it's clear which component is called and the state is isolated.
 - No naming collision issues for props, state and class methods.
 - No need to deal with boiler code and hoisting static methods.

 Minor problems:

-- Caution using `shouldComponentUpdate` as the Render prop might close over data it is unaware of.
+- Caution using `shouldComponentUpdate` as the render prop might close over data it is unaware of.
 - There could also be minor memory issues when defining a closure for every render.
 But be sure to measure first before making performance changes as it might not be an issue for your app.
-- Another small annoyance is the Render Props callback is not so neat in JSX as it needs to be wrapped in an expression.
-Constructing a HOC and rendering that does look cleaner.
+- Another small annoyance is the render props callback is not so neat in JSX as it needs to be wrapped in an expression.
+Constructing a HOC and then rendering it - that does look cleaner.

-From this, we can generally say Render Props solves the issues posed by HOC and in my opinion, it should be your go pattern to creating cross-cutting logic.
-They are easier to set up with less boiler code and no need to hoist static methods as they are similar to standard components.
-They are more predictable as fewer things can go wrong with updating state and passing props through.
+From this, we can generally say render props solves the issues posed by HOC, and in my opinion, it should be your go-to pattern for creating cross-cutting logic.
+Render props are easier to set up, with less boiler code and no need to hoist static methods, as they are similar to standard components.
+They are also more predictable as fewer things can go wrong with updating state and passing props through.